hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 To create the test fixtures to manually inspect the tests, the `.setup_objects()` and `.cleanup_objects()` functions from the `web_test_setup_cleanup` module should be used (passing any additonal arguments as specified in the "Test Profiles" section).
 The `setup()` and `cleanup()` functions do the driver setup as well, but, in addition, require the calling class and the suffix number of the Firefox profile to use (ie 1 for `{user}-wig1`) as arguments.

 Several functions log information in files called `*objects.txt`.
 These files can be useful for debugging.
 They should not be committed, and it is harmless to delete them - they will be automatically remade when needed.
 Note that these files are reused every time one of the functions that use them is called, so if multiple tests or test suites are run, they will likely only contain information about the last test.
 If possible, the use of these files will eventually be phased out.
+All log files will be automatically placed in the `misc_files` folder.

 The primary known cause of flaky tests is the test not waiting long enough for the object to properly appear.
 Using the `sleep()` or `WebDriverWait` functions can help fix this, as can retrying the action if it fails.
 For example, the `setup_objects` function uses `sleep()`, the `web_test_interactions` and `web_test_page_objects` methods use `WebDriverWait`, and the `web_test_assertions_v2` methods will retry the query an additional time (after a five-second `sleep()`) if they fail to find what they're looking for.